the16thpythonist/gnn_scripts/README.rst

 All the experiment scripts are exectuble by themselves, but will only use the ``test.csv`` dataset which contains randomly generated class labels for testing purposes.

-To use the scripts it will be necessary to define a custom dataset by supplying the absolute path in the ``CSV_PATH`` global variable.
-Additionally the column names of the smiles column and the target value column have to be adjusted in the ``SMILES_COLUMN_NAME`` and ``TARGET_COLUMN_NAME`` variables.
+To use the scripts on custom data, it will be necessary to define a custom dataset by supplying the absolute path in the ``CSV_PATH`` global variable.
+Additionally, the column names of the smiles column and the target value column have to be adjusted in the ``SMILES_COLUMN_NAME`` and ``TARGET_COLUMN_NAME`` variables.

 Credits
 =======